huiylu/tic-invaders/README.md

 # Tic-Invaders
 What seemed to be an innocent game of tic-tac-toe turns into an invasion by the tic-tac-tonians.
+Command your ship to shoot down the invader who won the tic-tac-toe game

+# About the Game
-Have a game of tic-tac-toe which turns it into space invader once it is done.
-The O or X will turn into aliens or turn both into aliens upon a tie.
+A normal tic-tac-toe game transforming into space invaders.
+The winner becomes the invader or both will invade when there is a tie.

 # Tech Use
 - HTML